eevleevs/inconnu/README.md

 ## Verifying a previously generated token

 The [JWT token](https://en.wikipedia.org/wiki/JSON_Web_Token) contains an encoded and signed version of the rest of the data, plus an expiration time.
 It can be stored on a client and used for successive stateless authentication.
-To verify a token, get `/verify/:jwt`, where `:jwt` is the token.
+To verify a token, get `/verify?jwt=<token>` or `/<provider>/verify?jwt=<token>`.
 If the verification is successful, returns the decoded data.
 If not, returns an error message and an HTTP status code 400.

 <u>Token verification should be preferred</u> if available, because it is performed much faster internally and does not require contacting the identity provider again.